-Senior Advisor and Partner CFEG Brazil
+Senior Advisor and Associate Partner

 Leadership Team CFEG Brazil

-Dr. Nils Tarnow is senior adviser and partner at Cambridge Family Enterprise Group–Brasil, a highly specialized, international advisory, education and research organization serving family enterprises.
+Dr. Nils Tarnow is senior adviser and associate partner at Cambridge Family Enterprise Group–Brasil, a highly specialized, international advisory, education and research organization serving family enterprises.
 Founded in 1989, it is devoted to helping families achieve multigenerational success for their families, enterprises, and financial wealth.

 Dr. Tarnow advises business families on building and strengthening their strategic planning processes; growing shareholder value; defining corporate and ownership strategies; and improving their governance systems for their businesses, owners, and families.
 He has extensive consulting experience around the world advising business owners and senior executives in many industry sectors, from manufacturing to financial services, on a wide range of topics, including business strategy, organizational development, and buy- and sell-side mergers and acquisitions, including post-merger integration.
 He is a functional expert in strategy development, strategic planning, performance management, and shareholder value management.
 Currently he is also a board member for a California-based technology start up.